 The principal raw material used to produce FC2 is a nitrile polymer.
-This material is generally available from a number of suppliers, but the Company has chosen to concentrate its purchases from a single supplier.
+While general nitrile formulations are available from a number of suppliers, the Company has chosen to work closely with the technical market leader in synthetic polymers to develop a grade suited to the bio-compatability and functional needs of a female condom.